jhw2167/MCM_005_HBs-Satellites/README.md

 ## 📝 License

-This project is licensed under [License Name] - see the LICENSE file for details.
+This project is licensed under GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing